vicimikul/monkets-docs/docs/rewards/Leaderboards.md

 ## Referral Leaderboard

 The referral leaderboard is a leaderboard that displays the top referrers on the platform based on the number of users they have referred.

-More details coming soon...
+Read more about the [Referrals](/docs/rewards/Referrals) system.